zeek/zeek-docs/doc/frameworks/configuration.rst

   it is read for the first time, even if the underlying script-level option is already set to the same value.

+* if there is no line for an optin in the config file(s), the change handler for the option will not be invoked at all.
+If your code needs a change handler to run at least once to function, you will need to call it yourself.

 * after a config file is read for the first time, change handlers will be called whenever the ascii representation of a line in the config file changes.
   This is true even if this does not change the value of the Zeek script-leven